Isle of Eigg Visitor Guide

 Overview

-The Isle of Eigg is one of the smallest islands in the Hebrides (it has a total area of only 12 square miles) but it has one of the most diverse landscapes in Scotland, making it a must-visit destination if you’re exploring the region south of the Isle of Skye.
+The Isle of Eigg is one of the smallest islands in the Hebrides (it has a total area of only 12 square miles) but it has one of the most diverse landscapes in Scotland, making it a must-visit destination for tourists.

-Eigg has done a remarkable job in keeping its tourism at manageable levels – quite an accomplishment considering the isle is so pretty – and although the residents are very welcoming of tourists the island feels in no way commercialized, which only adds to its charm.
+Eigg has done a remarkable job of keeping its tourism at manageable levels – quite an accomplishment considering the island is so scenic – and although the residents are very welcoming of tourists, the island feels in no way commercialised, which only adds to its charm.

 isle of eigg

-The summer months admittedly see an increase in the number of visitors thanks to the ferry routes from the mainland fishing port of Mallaig and the village of Arisaig in Lochaber, but even so it’s remarkably quiet even in the peak tourist season.
+But perhaps even better than the scenery is the solitude.
+There are only around 100 permanent residents on Eigg so it’s the perfect place for travellers looking to find peace and quiet.
+The summer months admittedly see an increase in the number of visitors thanks to the ferry routes from the mainland fishing port of Mallaig and the village of Arisaig in Lochaber, but even so, it’s remarkably quiet even in the peak tourist season.

-Due to its ease of access by ferry from Mallaig the majority of Eigg’s visitors are day-trippers, but it’s possible to stay overnight in one of the few B&Bs and self-catering houses that are on the island – if you book early enough.
-If you’re interested in an extended trip be aware the accommodation is limited and vacancies fill quickly, so keep an eye on the Isle of Eigg website for updates.
+Due to its ease of access by ferry from Mallaig, the majority of Eigg’s visitors are day-trippers, but it’s possible to stay overnight in one of the few B&Bs and self-catering houses on the island if you book early enough.
+If you’re interested in an extended trip, be aware that accommodation is limited and vacancies fill quickly, so keep an eye on the Isle of Eigg website for updates.

-Getting to the island is taken care of by Calmac ferries who sail twice daily from Mallaig to Eigg, Muck, Rum, and Canna in the summer months, but operate a reduced timetable in the winter months.
+Getting to the island is possible by taking the Calmac ferry which sails twice daily from Mallaig to Eigg, Muck, Rum, and Canna in the summer months but operates with a reduced timetable in the winter months.
 You can view the timetable and make a booking via the Calmac website.
+Note that visitors cannot take cars onto Eigg so your transport options once you’re on the island are limited to bicycles and walking.

 Isle of Eigg